trankimtung/aws-llmops-workshop/.docs/part-2/50-retrieval-augmented-generation.md

 ![](../img/rag-data-process.png)

-In this section, you will add the RAG Components to the InfrastructureStack, which will redeploy the solution with an Amazon S3 bucket, Amazon OpenSearch Service Cluster, and an AWS Lambda Function.
-You will then take the open-source ebook, [Treasure Island by Robert Louis Stevenson](https://www.gutenberg.org/ebooks/120), break the text into composable passages, capture the vectorized representation of each passage using the Titan embeddings model, and then hydrate the Amazon OpenSearch Service database index with these embeddings.
-Finally, you will use the web application to prompt the Bedrock model with Treasure Island specific questions, and see how the model augments it's response with this context.
+In this section, you will define additional components necessary to support RAG by updating the `InfrastructureStack`.
+Those components include an S3 bucket, an OpenSearch Service Domain, and a Lambda Function.
+You will then take a text file, break it into composable chunks, capture the vectorized representation of each chunk using Amazon Titan Embeddings model, and then hydrate the Amazon OpenSearch Service database index with these embeddings.
+Finally, you will use the web application to prompt the foundation model with context specific questions, and see how the model augments it's response with this context.

 By the end of this section, your architecture will look as follows:

 ![](../img/architecture_full.png)